kyletolle/the-mechanism-collection/index.md

 Cataclysm consumed and spent itself.

-As the Bits - infinitely tiny and innumerable - scattered, the Song faded until it was no longer heard.
+As the Bits - infinitely tiny and innumerable - scattered, the Song faded from perception.

 With the All broken, and the Song quiet, a great period of silence followed and accompanied the Void, during which little happened.

 The Elemental Bits shot through the Void and traveled long and unimpeded.
-However slightly, the Song resonated and focused and pulsated within them;
+However slightly, the Song resonated and pulsated and focused within them;
 imparting the Bits Energy and increasing their momentum.
 They flew about and collided, as chance allowed, and one bit grew to two as they struck and stuck.